nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 # Appendix G: Effort

-This section showcases the effort put into WardWatch by our team.
-We will highlight the difficulty level, challenges faced, and effort required in this project.

-## Difficulty Level
-WardWatch extends the Person entity originally implemented by AB3, incorporating new entities such as Appointment and Medication to cater to healthcare-specific needs.
-Adding these entities required us to consider new features, interactions between entities, and data storage, which proved to be more complex than initially anticipated.

-Alongside modifying AB3’s existing features to better align with our target audience, WardWatch introduces many new commands to improve usability, especially in handling and tracking patient details and healthcare operations.
-Implementing these new features in a seamless and cohesive manner with existing functions required significant effort.

-Although each team member contributed fewer lines of code than in individual projects, the group project demanded extensive coordination and communication.
-This collaboration was necessary to ensure features were integrated smoothly and consistently.

-## Effort Required

-### Enhancements to Existing Features

-**Addition of New Fields to Patients**
-New fields such as diagnosis, medications, notes and appointments were added to align WardWatch with the requirements of a healthcare management application.

-**Find Command Enhancements**
-Our team improved on the existing find command of AB3 to allow for greater flexibility.
-Users can now search for patients not only by name but also by other fields like diagnosis and medication.
-The enhanced command also enables users to filter patients based on specific criteria, which required us to redesign and test the search functionality thoroughly.

-**Patient Tagging**
-We modified the original tag feature to automatically tag contacts in the WardWatch system.
-Patients with a unique ID are tagged as patients to streamline the management of patient data and make it easier for healthcare providers to organize contacts.

-**User Interface (UI) Improvements**
-To enhance the user experience, we redesigned the interface to accommodate WardWatch’s new features and match the healthcare theme.
-Additionally, we adapted the UI logic for easier modification by future developers.

-### New Features

-**Copy Command**
-Our team introduced a new copy command that allows users to copy contact information, such as patient email addresses, for mass communication purposes.

-**Appointment and Medication Management**
-The appointment features were the most significant addition, requiring extensive restructuring of existing functions and introducing multiple new commands to manage and track appointments.
-This was the most complex feature and demanded the most effort, as it involved data synchronization across various entities.

-## Challenges Faced

-**Understanding AB3’s Codebase**
-One major challenge was understanding AB3’s existing codebase.
-Familiarizing ourselves with the structure, class interactions, and current features was necessary to identify potential areas of conflict when implementing new features.
-Integrating our modifications seamlessly into AB3 required extensive time and planning.

-**Handling Data Interactions Between Entities**
-Creating interactions between new entities like Appointment, Medication, and the existing Person entity was complex.
-We needed a clear data structure to manage relationships between entities without causing dependencies that could hinder usability.

-**Limited UI Space**
-Designing a user-friendly interface within the limited screen space presented a challenge.
-We had to make trade-offs between displaying sufficient information and keeping the interface simple to navigate.
-After much iteration, we finalized a layout that provides essential data without overwhelming the user.

-**Appointment and Medication Implementation**
-Implementing appointments and medications turned out to be more complex than expected.
-These features required careful planning to handle different cases in a collaborative setting.
-Regular discussions were essential to distribute the workload efficiently and resolve conflicts promptly.

-**Data Management**
-Managing data storage for appointments and medications presented additional challenges.
-We had to decide on an optimal structure to store patient-related data effectively.
-This required balancing between storing information in the main data entities versus distributing it across entities based on context.

-**Bug Fixing and Testing**
-Debugging and testing were critical for ensuring a smooth user experience.
-While writing unit tests was straightforward, identifying edge cases proved difficult, especially for import/export functionalities.
-Thorough testing was crucial to ensure robust error handling and graceful application responses to unexpected inputs.
+This section presents an overview of the work invested by our team in developing WardWatch.
+We will discuss the complexity, obstacles encountered, and effort required to bring this project to completion.

+## Complexity and Scope
+WardWatch expands on the Person entity originally found in AB3 by adding new entities, such as Appointment and Medication, to meet healthcare-specific demands.
+These additions introduced new requirements for feature interactions, data management, and storage, which proved more intricate than initially expected.

+Beyond adapting AB3’s original features to better fit our target users, WardWatch introduces numerous commands to enhance the application’s usability, particularly for managing patient information and healthcare operations.
+Integrating these features smoothly with existing functionality demanded considerable attention to detail.

+While each of us contributed fewer lines of code than in individual assignments, the group project required substantial coordination and teamwork.
+This collaboration was essential to ensure cohesive integration and functionality across all new features.

+## Effort Invested

+### Improvements to Existing Features

+**New Patient Data Fields**
+To meet the requirementsx` of a healthcare management application, additional fields—such as diagnosis, medications, notes, and appointments—were incorporated to provide a more comprehensive patient profile.

+**Enhanced Search Capabilities**
+Our team upgraded the find command from AB3 to offer greater flexibility, allowing searches by not only name but also fields like diagnosis and medications.
+The enhanced find feature also enables filtering by specific criteria, which involved a full redesign of the search logic and thorough testing.

+**User Interface (UI) Enhancements**
+We revamped the interface to align with WardWatch’s new features and a healthcare-oriented theme.
+Additionally, the UI logic was refined to enable future developers to make changes with ease.

+### Newly Added Features

+**Appointment and Medication Tracking**
+The appointment tracking features represent one of the most significant additions, necessitating major changes to existing structures and multiple new commands to manage appointment schedules.
+This feature was the most complex and required a substantial effort to coordinate data interactions across various entities.

+## Challenges Encountered

+**Understanding the AB3 Codebase**
+One major hurdle was grasping the existing AB3 codebase, including the structure, class dependencies, and functionality.
+This required us to carefully analyze how existing features would interact with our additions, which took considerable time and planning.

+**Data Interaction Between New and Existing Entities**
+Linking new entities like Appointment and Medication with the Person entity required a thoughtful approach.
+We needed to create a clear data structure to maintain relationships without introducing dependencies that could hinder usability.

+**UI Space Constraints**
+Designing a user-friendly interface within limited screen space was a significant challenge.
+We needed to balance providing sufficient information with maintaining a streamlined layout.
+After several iterations, we finalized a design that offers essential data without cluttering the interface.

+**Implementation of Appointments and Medications**
+The appointment and medication functionalities were more intricate than anticipated.
+These features required careful planning to account for various scenarios in a collaborative environment.
+Regular discussions helped distribute tasks and address any arising conflicts efficiently.

+**Data Management Strategy**
+Deciding on a data management structure for appointments and medications presented additional challenges.
+We carefully considered how to balance the storage of patient data within main entities or across relevant contexts.

+**Debugging and Testing**
+Testing and debugging were crucial for ensuring a stable and smooth experience for users.
+While unit testing was straightforward, identifying edge cases, especially for import/export functions, was challenging.
+Rigorous testing was essential to guarantee proper error handling and avoid application crashes due to unexpected inputs.

 ## Achievements
-Overall, our team successfully implemented all planned features, addressed bugs, and managed potential feature conflicts.
-Despite initial challenges with implementing complex features like appointment and medication management, we overcame these obstacles through collaboration, achieving our project goals for WardWatch.
+In conclusion, our team successfully implemented all planned features, addressed bugs, and managed potential integration issues.
+Although we faced initial difficulties with complex features like appointment and medication management, collaboration enabled us to overcome these obstacles, ultimately achieving our goals for WardWatch.